 Roxanne, who is also a Trustee on the Board of the Dunkirk Activity Centre, works with families in the community providing them with mentoring, advocacy and life skills support.

-Roxanne collaborates with a number of like-minded agencies in Tamaki, ensuring children are involved in quality after school programmes such as Kapa Haka; Netball, and Art.
-She was a Facilitator of "Building Awesome Whanau" parenting programme and has a long term and practical approach when partnering with families.
-You will often see Roxanne driving around the local community with a van load of children or delivering bread and food.
+Roxanne ensures children are involved in quality after school programmes such as Kapa Haka; Netball, and Art.
+She has facilitated the "Building Awesome Whanau" parenting programme and has a long term and practical approach when partnering with families.

-Roxanne is continuing her studies towards a Bachelor's in Social Work at the Te Wanaga o Aotearoa.
+Roxanne is half a year away from attaining her Bachelor's in Social Work at the Te Wanaga o Aotearoa.